 Sessions are scheduled for 5 full days, including Friday afternoon, so please plan accordingly.
 Attendance is on a first-come, first-served basis and space is limited.
 Technical information presented at WWDC is subject to your applicable Apple Developer Program agreements.
-Taking photographs, recording video, and engaging in any form of live blogging during WWDC sessions is expressly prohibited.
+Content may be discussed publicly, but please refrain from live blogging, recording video or re-broadcasting sessions.
 All WWDC 2014 presentations are given in English only.
 Moscone West is handicap-accessible and ADA certified.

 Attending Special Events

 You must be a WWDC ticket holder to attend the conference and special events — guests are not permitted.
 Please make sure to bring government-issued photo identification to events where alcohol will be served.
 California law prohibits the sale or distribution of alcoholic beverages to persons under 21.
 Attendees 18 years or older can attend the WWDC Bash at Yerba Buena Gardens.
-Attendees ages 13-17 are invited to enjoy the Bash from the special viewing area at the Metreon overlooking Yerba Buena Gardens.
+Attendees ages 13-17 are invited to enjoy the Bash from the Student Suite at the Metreon overlooking Yerba Buena Gardens.

 We award a limited number of student developers with the opportunity to attend this year’s conference on a WWDC 2014 Student Scholarship.
-Submissions will be accepted April 11 at 10:00 a.m.
-PDT until April 14 at 5:00 p.m.
-PDT.
-Learn more.
+Submissions were accepted from April 22 – 26, 2015.
+Learn more about WWDC 2015 Scholarships.